GitbookIO/gitbook/docs/plugins/api.md

 #### Output instance

-The `Output` class represent the output/write process.
+The `Output` class represents the output/write process.

 ```js
 // Return root folder for the output